Considering Caterpillar Diagnostic Boots? Updated Review 2019

 Waterproof full-grain leather upper keeps feet dry and protected.
 The leather is high-tech abrasion resistant.

-The leather may crack in some points after a certain period of time.
+The leather may crack in some points after a certain period.
 Diagnostics have adequate heel support.

 The padded tongue is not big.
 Sometimes bigger tongues tend to turn into disturbing elements.
 The collar is wider, thicker and it looks so comfy!